The Amelia Conference:

 Location – Collegio Boccarini Conference Hall, adjacent to the Museo Civico Archeologico e Pinacoteca Edilberto Rosa, Amelia, Italy

-Held in the beautiful town of Amelia, Italy, the seat of ARCA’s summer-long Postgraduate Certificate Program in Art Crime and Cultural Heritage Protection.
-The Association’s 13th annual conference begins on Friday, June 21, 2024 with a networking cocktail open to all Amelia Conference attendees and speakers.
-At the heart of the conference are two days devoted to presentations selected through this Call to be held in the Collegio Boccarini Conference Hall, on Saturday and Sunday, June 22 and June 23, 2024.
+Held in the beautiful town of Amelia, Italy, the seat of ARCA’s summer-long Postgraduate Certificate Programmes in Art Crime and Cultural Heritage Protection.
+The Association’s 15th annual conference begins on Friday, June 20, 2025 with a networking cocktail open to all Amelia Conference attendees and speakers.
+At the heart of the conference are two days devoted to presentations selected through this Call to be held in the Collegio Boccarini Conference Hall, on Saturday and Sunday, June 21 and June 22, 2025.

 ARCA’s annual Amelia Conference serves as an arena for intellectual and professional exchange and highlights the nonprofit’s mission to facilitate a critical appraisal of the need for protection of art and heritage worldwide.
 Over the course of one weekend each summer, this art crime-focused event serves as a forum to explore the indispensable role of detection, crime prevention, and scholarly and criminal justice responses, at both the international and domestic level, in combatting all forms of crime related to art and the illicit trafficking of cultural property.